Cancel culture: Definition

-Ng defines cancel culture as "the withdrawal of any kind of support (viewership, social media follows, purchases of products endorsed by the person, etc.) for those who are assessed to have said or done something unacceptable or highly problematic, generally from a social justice perspective especially alert to sexism, heterosexism, homophobia, racism, bullying, and related issues."
+Punishment

 There are different perspectives on the morality of cancellations.

-On the one hand, there is the view that cancel culture imposes punishments that are not proportional to the offenses or alleged offenses.
-This is closely related to John Stuart Mill's criticism of public shaming; he argued in On Liberty that society "practises a social tyranny more formidable than many kinds of political oppression, since, though not usually upheld by such extreme penalties, it leaves fewer means of escape, penetrating much more deeply into the details of life, and enslaving the soul itself."
+On one hand, there is the view that cancel culture imposes punishments that are not proportional to the offenses or alleged offenses.

+This is closely related to John Stuart Mill's criticism of public shaming.

+In On Liberty, Mill argued that society "practises a social tyranny more formidable than many kinds of political oppression, since, though not usually upheld by such extreme penalties, it leaves fewer means of escape, penetrating much more deeply into the details of life, and enslaving the soul itself."

 Martha Nussbaum similarly says that cancel culture represents the "justice of the mob", but this alleged justice is not "deliberative, impartial or neutral."

-On the other hand, there are those who defend the value of shaming as constructive, if done right; people who defend this view maintain that cancel culture often shames people counter-productively but that it can be tweaked or altered in order to be a valuable tool for people's improvement.
+On the other hand, there are those who defend the value of shaming as constructive, if done right.

+People who defend this view maintain that cancel culture often shames people counter-productively but that it can be tweaked or altered in order to be a valuable tool for people's improvement.

 For instance, holding people accountable for things that they have done wrong can be a powerful way of correcting bad behavior, but it has to be paired with a belief in the possibility of redemption.

 People who take this approach often agree with Plato that shame is an important feeling that can lead to moral improvements.

 Everyone in this debate agrees that it is important to avoid what Nussbaum calls a "spoiled identity": to have a spoiled identity is to have the public image of someone who is irredeemable and unwelcome in a community.

+In 2023, American conservatives and anti-trans activists engaged in a boycott of Bud Light over its hiring of transgender TikTok personality Dylan Mulvaney.
+The incident is seen an example of cancel culture and consumer backlash.

+The Harvard Business Review cited the incident as an example of an attempt to "resonate with younger, more socially-conscious audiences", but that it "generated downstream adjustments from retailers and distributors" that negatively hurt the product's performance.

+It highlighted the incident as making consumer brand marketing departments fearful of taking a stand on social issues.